Keyboard shortcuts

 The engine:

-• Holds evaluation configuration
+• Holds the evaluation configuration

 • Provides compile and evaluate methods